Multilayer Insulation

 Contact Us

 Our staff of engineers and technicians have extensive experience building, and custom fitting multilayer insulation (MLI) for a wide variety of customers with both build-to-print and design-to-fit projects.
 Our facility is uniquely designed, with a flexible manufacturing system, to produce MLI blankets in custom sizes and shapes for use on spacecraft, launch vehicles, and cryogenic applications where extreme temperatures are present.
-Specifications for blankets should be provided along with drawings, templates, and/or CAD files.
+Specifications for MLI blankets should be provided along with drawings, templates, and/or CAD files.
 We can also translate file formats for use on our automated cutting system.
 We have procedures for handling both DPD and MBD requirements.
 We are skilled at manufacturing either sewn blankets with fabric surfaces or taped blankets with plastic layers.
 Various sewing and taping techniques can be employed, and combinations of each can be used to produce the best thermal insulation blankets required by your mission.

 MLI Blankets for Satellites, Spacecrafts, and More